epicurithmetic/epicurithmetic/README.md

 # Kia ora!

-My name is Epi :deciduous_tree: :camping: :deciduous_tree: :mountain_snow: I like to spend time in the mountains :mountain_snow: :deciduous_tree: :deciduous_tree: :deciduous_tree:
+My name is Robert :deciduous_tree: :camping: :deciduous_tree: :mountain_snow: I like to spend time in the mountains :mountain_snow: :deciduous_tree: :deciduous_tree: :deciduous_tree:

 On this page you will find notes and code that I am writing to learn, and help teach, mathematics.